Mothers among themselves: Belinda Bencic and Naomi Osaka at the Australian Open

 What can we expect in terms of sport from this duel?
 Osaka, 27, did not bounce back quite as quickly as Bencic after giving birth in July 2023.
 Last season she didn’t reach the semi-finals of any tournament and didn’t even reach the third round of the Grand Slam competitions.
 Since September she has been working with coach Patrick Mouratoglou, who advised her to play the tournament in Auckland before the Australian Open.
 “I’m very grateful for that,” she says.
 Even though she had to retire in the final in Auckland due to an abdominal muscle injury, the five games in New Zealand helped her to now play over three sets against Caroline Garcia from France and Karolina Muchova from the Czech Republic.
 “The rhythm was there, the belief in myself.”

 That’s her superpower: this calm self-confidence, being able to compete against any player in the world and being able to dominate these games.
-She hits serves over the net at more than 180 km/h and determines rallies with her powerful forehand.
-As she herself says, Bencic’s two great strengths in Melbourne are her reaction when returning and her ability to return powerful shots from her opponents and thereby provoke mistakes; Ostapenko made an incredible 72 errors, and Bencic only needed twelve winning strokes of his own to win.
-“It will be a great match because we can be tennis professionals,” says Osaka, who is also with her daughter in Melbourne.
+She thrashes serves over the net at more than 180 km/h and determines rallies with her powerful forehand.
+As she herself says, Bencic’s two great strengths in Melbourne are her reaction when returning and her ability to return powerful shots from her opponents and thereby provoke mistakes; Ostapenko made an incredible 72 errors, and Bencic only needed twelve of his own winning strokes to win.
+“It will be a great match because we can be tennis professionals,” says Osaka, who also has her daughter with her in Melbourne.

 The Australian Open offers young parents exceptionally good childcare conditions